It used to be that a folded horn sub was just too big to fit in a

 in a room corner:

-This review is from Carl Howell, who bought from me the original prototype:
+This review is from Carl Howell, who bought my original prototype:

 I purchased the T18 that Bill built himself as the original T18 and I am really impressed.
 I bolted up the MCM driver, wired it up to my 1000 watt Crown amplifier, placed it in a corner, and grabbed all my "reference" cd's.
 I am extremely impressed with the output and extention from such a small driver, and relatively small enclosure.
 Bass is fast and punchy.
 I am really happy with this enclosure.
 Thanks Bill!!!